YaelBenShalom/Turtlebot3-SLAM-from-scratch/nuslam/README.md

 # Nuslam Package
-* This package contains the simulation visualization and the SLAM implemention in a controlled environment.<br>
+* This package contains the implementation for the Feature-Based Kalman Filter SLAM.
+The package stores the simulation visualization and the SLAM implementation in a controlled environment.<br>

 ## Nodes and launchfiles